Belfast Botanic Gardens Tree Archive

 This is one of a series of short articles about trees in the Belfast Botanic Gardens compiled by the Friends group.
 The tree tag number relates to the small aluminium discs, usually fixed on the tree trunk, 2 to 3m above ground level.

-The name Chamaecyparis means 'small conifer' which is a joke
+The name Chamaecyparis means 'small conifer' which seems like a joke,

 as many will reach 60m or more and it is said that no Lawson cypress in Britain